MichielsenM/FOAM/docs/Configuration.md

 - grid_parent_directory
 >   type: string <br>
     default: None <br>
-    Parent directory of the computed grids
+    Parent directory of the computed grids.

 - grids
 >   type: list of strings <br>
     default: None <br>
-    Names of the subdirectories of the grids with different physics
+    Names of the subdirectories of the grids with different physics.

 - subgrid
 >   type: string <br>